About the artist

 Sophie is a British artist working in Ann Arbor, Michigan, serving clients mostly in southeast Michigan and the greater Detroit area.
 Her preferred media are: painting in oils and acrylics; sculpture in stone, metal and clay; pastel, drawings, and photography.
 Much of her work is abstract, but it is always about something, and often has interesting titles.
 She likes to experiment with all kinds of media from aluminum to yarn.

-Being insatiably curious, Sophie attempts to integrate her interests in art, social justice, science, and math, but the journey has just begun.
+Being insatiably curious, Sophie attempts to integrate her interests in art, social justice, science (physics and ecology), and math, but the journey has just begun.
 Her work reflects on the tragedy of our love of natural beauty and our haste to destroy it.

 Back when Sophie lived in the UK, she was a cartoonist for books, magazines and national newspapers, such as The Guardian, The Observer and the London Evening Standard.
 She studied at the Central St Martins School of Art (Foundation year) in London, and graduated from the University of Brighton.